JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 ### 2. Configure Text Styling

-Before transcribing, you can set the default appearance for the generated text layers:
+Before transcribing, set the default appearance for the generated text layers:

-* **Font Name:** Enter the PostScript name of the font (e.g., `ArialMT`, `Poppins-SemiBold`).
-You can usually find this in font management software or design tools.
+* **Font Name:** The PostScript name of the font (e.g., `ArialMT`, `Poppins-SemiBold`).
 * **Font Size (pt):** The size of the text in points.
-* **Fill Color (R,G,B):** Set the Red, Green, and Blue values for the text fill, each between 0.0 and 1.0 (e.g., White is `1.0, 1.0, 1.0`).
+* **Fill Color (R,G,B):** Red, Green, and Blue values (0.0 to 1.0).
+White is `1.0, 1.0, 1.0`.
 * **Stroke Width (pt):** The width of the text outline.
 Set to `0` for no stroke.
-* **Stroke Color (R,G,B):** Set the Red, Green, and Blue values for the text stroke, each between 0.0 and 1.0.
+* **Stroke Color (R,G,B):** Red, Green, and Blue values for the stroke.

 ### 3. Transcribe Audio

-1. Ensure your chosen composition is active in After Effects (this is where the text layers will be created).
+1. Ensure your chosen composition is active (this is where the text layers will be created).
 2. Click the "**Select Audio File & Start Transcription**" button.
-3. A file dialog will appear.
-Select the audio file you want to transcribe (e.g., `.wav`, `.mp3`, `.m4a`).
+3. Select the audio file you want to transcribe (e.g., `.wav`, `.mp3`, `.m4a`).
-4. The script will send the audio to the local WhisperX API.
-You'll see activity in the API's console window.
+4. The script sends the audio to the local WhisperX API.
-5. Once transcription is complete:
+5. Once complete:
-    * Individual text layers for each word will be created in your active composition.
+    * Individual, styled, and timed text layers for each word will be created.
-    * These layers will be styled according to your settings and timed to match the audio.
     * A pop-up will confirm the number of layers created.
-    * All new text layers will be automatically pre-composed into a new comp named "Subtitles".
+    * All new text layers are automatically pre-composed into a comp named "**Subtitles**".
-      ### Notes:
-    * The text layers are created with a small pop-in effect by keyframing the scale.
+    * **Note:** The text layers are created with a small pop-in scale animation.

+### 4. Text Layer Utilities

+After generating word layers, you can use the utilities to format them into paragraphs.
+These tools work on any selected text layers.

+* **Configuration:**
+    * **Max Chars/Line:** The maximum number of characters allowed on a single line before forcing a line break.
+    * **Max Words/Line:** The maximum number of words allowed on a single line.

+* **Arrange Words Side-by-Side:**
+    1. In your composition (likely inside the "Subtitles" pre-comp), **select the word layers** you want to arrange.
+    2. Set your desired character and word limits in the panel.
+    3. Click "**Arrange Words Side-by-Side**".
+    4. The script will reposition the selected layers to form a centered paragraph, breaking lines when either the character or word limit is reached.
+The animation and timing of each layer are preserved.

+* **Combine Selected Text Layers:**
+    1.  **Select the text layers** you want to merge.
+    2. Set your desired character and word limits.
+    3. Click "**Combine Selected Text Layers**".
+    4. The script combines the text from all selected layers into the *first selected layer*.
+It applies line breaks based on your limits.
+All other selected layers are deleted.
+The timing of the first layer is preserved and extended to cover the duration of all original layers.

+---

 ## API Configuration (Optional)